unoplatform/uno/doc/blog/201808-UnoUnderTheHoodButton.md

 So what does that get us?
 You can see the resulting visual trees on each target platform.
 They're all substantially similar.
 The top-level wrapping varies a little, but inside we can see the `MainPage`, `StackPanel`, `TextBlock` and `Button` we defined in XAML.
 (The `Frame` is created in the stock `App.xaml.cs` code that comes with the project template.)

 You might notice there are a couple of extra views inside the `Button` that weren't explicitly defined in the XAML.
 These are part of Button's [default template](https://msdn.microsoft.com/en-us/library/windows/apps/mt299109.aspx).
-If you're not familiar with UWP/WPF/Silverlight/etc's concept of templating, there's a lot to say about [the subject](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/control-templates), but the gist of it is that any view which inherits from `Control` is a tabula rasa, an empty vessel which will be filled with inner views as defined in its template.
+If you're not familiar with UWP/WPF/Silverlight/etc's concept of control templating, there's a lot to say about [the subject](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/control-templates), but the gist of it is that any view which inherits from `Control` is a tabula rasa, an empty vessel which will be filled with inner views as defined in its template.
 (Some of these child views might be templated controls themselves.)
+It's a powerful means to customise the look of a reusable control.

 How do we go from a logical tree defined in XAML to a native visual tree?